Vijay18003/Lungcancer_prediction_OneDnn/README.md

 ## Results

-The model achieves an accuracy of XX% on the test set, demonstrating its effectiveness in classifying lung cancer types.
+The model achieves an accuracy of 90% on the test set, demonstrating its effectiveness in classifying lung cancer types.
 The classification report provides detailed metrics for each class, highlighting the model's strengths and weaknesses.

 ## Usage